 In some cases, a nonresident may be required to file both part-year resident and nonresident returns.
-If you were a resident of New Jersey for part of the tax year and moved out of the State but continued to receive income from a New Jersey source, or if you moved into the State during the tax year but received income from a New Jersey source prior to moving to New Jersey, you must file both part-year resident and part-year nonresident returns if your gross income from all sources for the entire year exceeds the minimum filing threshold for your filing status.
+If you were a resident of New Jersey for part of the tax year, earned income here, and also received income from a New Jersey source while a nonresident of New Jersey, you must file both part-year resident and part-year nonresident returns if your income for the entire year was more than the filing threshold amount for your filing status.

 If you were a Pennsylvania resident and New Jersey Income Tax was withheld from your wages, you must file a New Jersey nonresident return to get a refund.